harnonlabs/core-services.en/help/interface/core-services.md

 The Customer ID must be set on each [!DNL Analytics] server call where the Customer ID is known.

+#### Analytics synching the customer ID with the Data Warehouse backfill method

 ### Mobile SDKs

 See the *Experience Cloud ID Service* section for syntax examples about how to set additional customer IDs in [Android™](https://experienceleague.adobe.com/docs/mobile-services/android/overview.html?lang=en) and [iOS](https://experienceleague.adobe.com/docs/mobile-services/ios/overview.html?lang=en) Mobile applications.